Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/rag/mercor.md

-# Company: Mercor

-## Company Overview
+### ## Company Overview
-- **Legal Name / Brand Name**: Mercor
-- **HQ City & Country**: Not disclosed.
-- **Founded Year**: Not disclosed.
-- **Categories**: Artificial Intelligence, Automation Solutions.
-- **Competitive Positioning**: The company states it is focused on building scalable AI infrastructure and developer tools for enterprise customers.
+Mercor ("Mercor") is a San Francisco, CA–based AI company founded in 2024, operating in the AI talent allocation sector.
+Led by CEO Brendan Foody and CTO Adarsh Hiremath, Mercor is positioned as a leader in matching human talent with opportunities in the AI economy.

-## Business Model and GTM
+### ## Business Model and GTM
-Mercor sells advanced automation solutions primarily to enterprise customers.
-The company has launched products such as Mercor Enterprise API and Mercor Studio.
-Pricing model and tiers are not disclosed.
-The company serves over 500 enterprise customers, including Fortune 500 companies.
+The company sells AI-driven talent matching services to businesses seeking specialized expertise in various fields.
+Their platform includes roles such as Legal Expert ($110-$130/hr), Consulting Expert ($80-$120/hr), and Generalist Evaluator Expert ($35-$40/hr).
+Mercor's offerings are designed to connect graduate-level experts with meaningful work while providing AI labs access to a trusted network of talent.

-## Funding & Investor Profile
+### ## Funding & Investor Profile
-- **Funding History**:
-  - **Round Name**: Series B
-  - **Amount (USD)**: $75 million
-  - **Investors**: Sequoia Capital, Andreessen Horowitz
-  - **Valuation (USD)**: Approximately $500 million
-- **Total Raised (USD)**: $120 million
-- **Last Round Name**: Series B
-- **Last Disclosed Valuation (USD)**: Approximately $500 million
+On 2025-10-27, the company announced a $350M Series C led by undisclosed investors, achieving a valuation of $10 billion.
+Prior funding rounds include a $100M Series B announced on 2025-02-20 and an initial funding of $3.6M in 2024-01-10.
+Total raised: $453.6M.

-## Growth Momentum
+### ## Growth Momentum
-Mercor has grown its headcount by 40% in the past quarter.
-The company is currently hiring across multiple teams, with 12 engineering roles, 5 sales positions, and 3 product managers open.
-There are no specific major events such as partnerships or leadership changes disclosed.
+As of 2025-10-27, Mercor reports approximately 200 headcount, with significant hiring activity reflected in the 1,000+ roles created recently across various categories.
+The company has 42 open roles, emphasizing positions in AI evaluation and consulting.
+Notably, the company has seen a surge in hiring for roles like Chemistry Labeling Experts and Generalist Evaluators, indicating robust demand for their services.

-## Visibility & Market Sentiment
+### ## Visibility & Market Sentiment
-- **News Mentions (30d)**: Not disclosed.
-- **Average Sentiment**: Not disclosed.
-- **GitHub Stars**: Not disclosed.
-- **Glassdoor Rating**: Not disclosed.
-The visibility and market sentiment are unclear due to the lack of specific metrics.
+Mercor has garnered 15 news mentions in the past 30 days, with an average sentiment score of 0.68.
+The company has not disclosed GitHub stars or Glassdoor ratings.

-## Risks and Challenges
+### ## Risks and Challenges
-- **Layoffs**: Not disclosed.
-- **Regulatory / Security Incidents**: Not disclosed.
-- **Exec Churn**: Not disclosed.
-- **Pricing Pressure / Commoditization**: Not disclosed.
-- **GTM Concentration Risk**: Not disclosed.
+- Valuation not disclosed.
+- Competitive pressure from other AI talent platforms.
+- Market volatility affecting hiring trends.

-## Outlook
+### ## Outlook
-Mercor's leadership team includes experienced professionals such as CEO Jane Smith, a former VP at Google AI, and CTO John Doe, an ex-OpenAI researcher.
-The company is actively hiring, indicating a focus on scaling its go-to-market efforts, particularly in engineering roles.
-The macro fit appears positive given the demand for AI solutions in enterprise settings.
+Mercor is well-positioned for continued growth given its recent $350M funding and a strong emphasis on expanding its talent network.
+The hiring signal is robust, with over 1,000 roles created recently, indicating a strong market fit for their AI-driven solutions.

-## Disclosure Gaps
+### ## Disclosure Gaps
+- Valuation not disclosed.
-- “HQ city and country not disclosed.”
+- Customer counts not disclosed.
-- “Founded year not disclosed.”
+- Specific headcount growth metrics not disclosed.
-- “No public news mentions or average sentiment available.”
-- “No GitHub stars or Glassdoor rating available.”